 This short time between Christmas and New Years is all about planning for a fresh new year, and at the same time saying goodbye to the old.
-Get on the purge and plan train and join me on the endorphin rush I derive from this experience.
-Doing just one purge and plan task can make the process of greeting the New Year into a positive experience instead of wistful nostalgia – and really, who needs that?
+Get on the purge and plan bus and join me on the endorphin rush I derive from this cathartic annual ritual.
+Doing just one purge and plan task can make the process of greeting the New Year into a positive experience instead of wistful nostalgia.
+Don’t let the post-holiday slump catch you.

 You know what that is for you.
 Do one drawer if you have 10 minutes, or as much as you have the energy for.
 For me, it was my refrigerator.
 I cannot believe how much happiness a gleaming refrigerator can give me.

 Why it’s important: Physically taking control of your surroundings is one small thing that we DO have control over, and this makes our reptilian brains very, very happy.
 You’ll thank me later.